ericjang/aibook/sources/chapter06.md

 So we need environments that can teach agents that floating ice can be stood on, that polar bears and aliens shooting things at you are dangerous, that falling off a cliff is irrecoverable.

-Now, say you are a company that wants to leverage ML to automate away some tedious drudgery (like sorting fruit on an assembly line).
-Why should you care about artificial life?

 Machine Learning has had amazing successes in generalizing to unseen instances, but the generalization is not particularly strong because we expect our ML systems to know about things about the world that simply aren't present in the training data